Cadene/recipe1m.bootstrap.pytorch/README.md

 Negative sampling strategy:

 - The classic triplet loss strategy takes all negative samples into account to calculate the error.
 However, this tends to produce a vanishing gradient.
-- The recent max (VSE++) strategy only takes the worst negative sample.
+- The recent (VSE++) strategy only takes the hard negative sample.
 It is usually efficient, but does not allow the model to converge on this dataset.
 - Our AdaMine strategy takes into account informative samples only (i.e., non-zero loss).
+It corresponds to a smooth curriculum learning, starting with the classic strategy and ending with the hard samples, but without the burden of switching between strategies.
+AdaMine also controls the trade-off between the retrieval and classification losses along the training.

 ## Install